rimbu-org/rimbu/deno_dist/README.md

 | [@rimbu/actor](packages/actor)     | A framework-agnostic synchronous state management library that uses immutable objects under the hood. |
 | [@rimbu/reactor](packages/reactor) | A framework that allows usage of `@rimbu/actor` objects in `React`.                                   |

-## Getting started with this monorepo
+## Development: Getting started with this monorepo

 1. Clone this repository
 2. Run `yarn setup`

 To build all the packages: `yarn build`
-To start the Rimbu Docs locally: `yarn docsify`
 To run the tests: `yarn test`

 ## Author